jeremyNCH/microservice-seatgeek/README.md

   - scrypt is also a derivative of PBKDF2 inside the `crypto` native module in nodeJS, making module auditing easier
   - bcrypt (and PBKDF2) use constant, and small, amounts of memory.
   - scrypt require 4000x more resources to run than bcrypt

-### Cutting some corners - Future Auth+Authz enhancement

-- In this project, authentication is done using a JWT that is passed around in the services.
-- Currently, each service can verify the validity of a JWT but cannot determine whether someone has the required `Authorization level`
-- Ideally, we should handle both Auth and Authz -> this will be done in the future
-  - Add `expiration` to JWT
-  - If JWT is expired, refresh by calling Auth service
-  - To fix authorization issue where some users might have their access removed but still have a valid JWT:
-    - Add `UserBanned` event to `EVENT_BUS` and broadcast it to all services
-    - All services will have a `cache` ideally using `redis` that will persist the `Banned User` for a duration of the `expiration` time of the JWT

 ### Server side rendering issues with NextJs